horacephair/horacephair.github.io/text.markdown

 > January 9, 1880, "Great Gale" and snowstorm.
 On a larger scale, the Columbus Day Storm of 1962 is
 > a contender for the title of most powerful extratropical cyclone recorded in the U.S. in the 20th
 > century; with respect to wind velocity, it is unmatched by the March 1993 "Storm of the Century"
-> and the "1991 Halloween Nor’easter" (aka "The Perfect Storm").
+> and the "1991 Halloween Norï¿½easter" (aka "The Perfect Storm").
 In the eastern United States, only
 > hurricanes of Category 3 or higher have brought winds of the magnitude witnessed in Oregon and
 > Washington on Columbus Day, October 12, 1962.